-Neuro-Ophthalmologist in Dallas
+Neuro-Ophthalmologist and Headache Medicine Specialist in Dallas

 “I see the most challenging and complex headache patients, and we’re able to correctly diagnose and treat the majority of them very successfully,” Dr. Friedman says.
 “They’re highly motivated to get better, and we can usually help them do that.”

 Dr. Friedman is the founding Director of UT Southwestern’s Headache and Facial Pain Program.
 She is also one of only a handful of U.S. physicians with special expertise in evaluating and treating conditions that overlap the fields of headache medicine and neuro-ophthalmology.

 “My clinical niche is the interface of headache and the eyes and vision,” she says.

 One condition in that niche is idiopathic intracranial hypertension – high cerebrospinal fluid pressure in the brain that has no known cause.
 Also called pseudotumor cerebri syndrome, the condition affects women of childbearing age and can lead to ongoing headaches and blindness if not successfully treated.